Agios Stefanos, Attica

-Agios Stefanos (Άγιος Στέφανος, meaning Saint Stephen) is a northern suburb in Athens, Greece.
+Agios Stefanos (Άγιος Στέφανος, meaning Saint Stephen) is a town and a northern suburb of the Athens agglomeration, Greece.
 Since the 2011 local government reform it is part of the municipality of Dionysos, of which it is the seat and a municipal unit.
 The municipal unit has an area of 8.136 km2.

 Geography

 Agios Stefanos is situated in the hills in the northeastern part of the Athens conurbation, at about 350 m elevation.
 It lies east of the Parnitha mountains, northwest of the Penteliko Mountain, and 4 km southwest of the Marathon Reservoir.
 The source of the river Kifisos is near Agios Stefanos.
 It is 9 km west of Marathon and 21 km northeast of Athens city centre.
 Its built-up area is continuous with those of the neighbouring suburbs Anoixi and Stamata to the south.

-Motorway 1 (Athens - Lamia - Thessaloniki) passes west of the town.
+The A1 motorway (Athens–Thessaloniki–Evzonoi) passes west of the town.
 Agios Stefanos has a railway station on the railway from Athens to Thessaloniki.
 Athens ERA-1 transmitter, the second tallest man-made structure of Greece, is situated north of Agios Stefanos.